-- A. If night work is included in the contract - 1.
-When night work is included in the contract package, the extent and timing shall be presented and discussed at the precon meeting. - 2.
+- A. If night and/or weekend work is included in the contract - 1.
+When night and/or weekend work is included in the contract package, the extent and timing shall be presented and discussed at the precon meeting. - 2.
 The following procedures shall be followed. - a.
-No Discoveries In the event that no discoveries were encountered during night work, The PI shall record the information on the CSVR and submit to MMC via the RE by fax by 9am the following morning, if possible. - b.
+No Discoveries In the event that no discoveries were encountered during night and/or weekend work, the PI shall record the information on the CSVR and submit to MMC via fax by 8AM of the next business day. - b.
 Discoveries All discoveries shall be processed and documented using the existing procedures detailed in Sections III During Construction, and IV Discovery of Human Remains. - c.
 Potentially Significant Discoveries If the PI determines that a potentially significant discovery has been made, the procedures detailed under Section III During Construction shall be followed. - d.
-The PI shall immediately contact the RE and MMC, or by 8AM the following morning to report and discuss the findings as indicated in Section III-B, unless other specific arrangements have been made. - B. If night work becomes necessary during the course of construction - 1.
+The PI shall immediately contact the RE and MMC, or by 8AM of the next business day to report and discuss the findings as indicated in Section III-B, unless other specific arrangements have been made. - B. If night and/or weekend work becomes necessary during the course of construction - 1.
 The Construction Manager shall notify the RE, or BI, as appropriate, a minimum of 24 hours before the work is to begin. - 2.
 The RE, or BI, as appropriate, shall notify MMC immediately. - C. All other procedures described above shall apply, as appropriate.